Business Quotes, Quotations, Sayings and Remarks

 • Our work is the presentation of our capabilities.
 Edward Gibbon

 • If you cannot work with love but only with distaste, it is better that you should leave your work.
-Kahlil Gibran
+Khalil Gibran

 • Effort only fully releases its reward after a person refuses to quit.
 Napoleon Hill